 The main thing you are getting when you pay for Genie+ is the ability to use Lightning Lanes.
-This is what is replacing Fastpass+.
+This is what has replaced Fastpass+.
 You will be able to choose the next available Lightning Lane time for a variety of attractions – for example, in the morning at 7am you may want to ride Haunted Mansion and see that there is a Lightning Lane option for 10am-11am.
 You can select that, go ride other things, and then head to Haunted Mansion anytime in that one hour window to ride using the Lightning Lane queue with a shorter wait time.

 Some important basics about using the Lightning Lanes with Genie+:

 You will only be able to make one Lightning Lane selection at a time.
 In our example, after you use your Haunted Mansion Lightning Lane you can then make another one – perhaps you see Splash Mountain from 12:15pm-1:15pm so you grab that next.

 Most attractions that had Fastpass+ will have the Lightning Lane.
 This makes sense, since the queues already exist.
 You can expect most things that used fastpass before to now use the Lightning Lane.

 Your first Genie+ selection can be made at 7am on the day of your visit.
 This means that you can grab your first ride time before the park even opens from the comfort of your hotel room using the app.